1143349706/ImageEditor/README.md

 # ImageEditor
-This is a image editor which developed in swift
+An image editor which developed in swift it has several functions